 You can download a collection of bikes created for this article here.

-If you are a traveling person you may like this ironic story While I Was Redesigning a Boarding Pass, Paper Got Old
+If you are a traveler, you may like this ironic story: While I Was Redesigning a Boarding Pass, Paper Got Old

 About the Author

-Andrew is a usability specialist of Icons8.
-He started his career as a phone support specialist, telling jokes while customers were rebooting their computers, then moved to usability testing and occasional writing.
+Andrew is a usability specialist at Icons8.
+He started his career as a phone support specialist, telling jokes while customers rebooted their computers.
+Then, he moved to usability testing and occasional writing.

 Subscribe to